 - Senate Bill 4 forces local law enforcement agencies and other government agencies, including colleges and universities, to help enforce federal immigration law by targeting immigrants (and people they racially profile as immigrants) to the detriment of community safety.

-- Senate Bill 6 targeted transgender people, including students of color, by attempting to block their access to the public facilities, like bathrooms, that matched their gender identity.
+- Senate Bill 6 targeted transgender people, including students of color, by attempting to block their access to public facilities, like bathrooms, that matched their gender identity.

 - Senate Bill 3 attempted to establish voucher-like programs that would funnel critical public funds away from public schools into the hands of individual families and private schools.